 - Students of Portfolio Management and related fields

-There are many challenges in way of the Portfolio Manager.
+There are many challenges in the way of the Portfolio Manager.
 He / She has some fundamental principles to follow the strategic objectives of the organization.
 Organizations should always find ways to “do the right projects in the right manner and at the right time”.
 Some of the core fundamentals principles as followed in Standard for Portfolio Management (4th Edition) PMI are:

 - Strive to achieve excellence in strategic

-- Enhance Accountability, Transparency, Responsibility, Sustainability and Fairness
+- Enhance Accountability, Transparency, Responsibility, Sustainability, and Fairness

 - Balance Portfolio Value vs available risks